tomasvdw/bitcrust/doc/file_format.md

 8 bytes reserved.

 In normal operation the files are append-only and writes and reads occur lock-free.
-Writes will first increase the write-pointer (using atomic CAS) and then write the record at the location of the previous write pointer.
+Writes will first increase the write-pointer (using atomic compare-and-swap) and then write the record at the location of the previous write pointer.

-Records in the files can be identified with 48-bit pointers (16-bit fileno and 32-bit filepos).
+Data in the files can be identified with 46-bit pointers (16-bit fileno and 30-bit filepos) [(src)](../bitcrust-lib/src/store/fileptr.rs)

 ## Block_Content

-Transactions are stored in flatfiles `block_content/bc-XXXX`
+Transactions and blockheaders are stored in flatfiles `block_content/bc-XXXX`

 Transanctions are prefixed with a 4-byte length and written in network format.

+Blockheaders are not length-prefixed, and also stored in block format

 ## Hash_Index

-The hash index is used to lookup fileptrs from
+The hash index is used to lookup fileptrs from hashes of both blocks and transactions

 ## Spenttree

-Files with the name 'stree/st-XXXX' contain the spent-tree; Records are 16 byte long.
+Files with the name 'spent_tree/st-XXXX' contain the spent-tree; Records are 16 byte long.

 Three types of records exist: